Protect the park’s character, trees, design and heritage.

 - site analysis with Council officers and arborists, who specialise in the care and maintenance of trees.

 We're grateful to everyone who shared their thoughts and insights with us.
-You can read the full consultation report from the Document Library on this page.
+You can read the full consultation report in the Document Library on this page.

 Stage 1 consultation